 If you're measuring the neighborhoods in Minneapolis where crime is low and everyone wants to live, this is an accurate list.

-- These Are The 10 Worst Places To Live In Minnesota
+- Most Expensive Places To Live In Minnesota